SigNoz/signoz.io/blog/2022-08-02-kubernetes-audit-logs.md

 If you have working experience with Kubernetes, then you must be aware that all the communications between Kubernetes components and the commands executed by the users are REST API calls.
 Kubernetes API Server is the component that processes all these requests.
 So whenever you execute a kubectl command, it is basically a wrapper for the API call made to the API Server.

-[Kubernetes Audit Logs](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) record all these API calls made to the API Server.
+<a href = "https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/" rel="noopener noreferrer nofollow" target="_blank">Kubernetes Audit Logs</a> record all these API calls made to the API Server.
 This includes the API calls by different users and the ones made by different components of Kubernetes itself.
 These logs provide a lot of information related to the API request, like the time of the request, source IP and the user who made the request, what kind of the request it was, and the response sent by API Server.

 ## Why Should You Configure Kubernetes Audit Logs?